javaftw/unspike-gpkg_ui/README.md

-# GeoPackage Polygon Spike Remover
+# Unspike gpkg (Stand-alone script version with UI)

 This script processes polygons in a GeoPackage file, removing spikes by filtering out vertices that form angles sharper than a specified threshold.